fpereiro/proof/notes.md

 ```
 f    (2m+1s) // Go left until schwa is found; when schwa is found, go one more to the left and call f1 with the same arguments.
-f1   (2m+1s) // Go right until 3rd (symbolic) argument OR empty square is found; if 3rd argument found, -> to the 1st argument; if empty square is found, go one to the right and call f2 with the same arguments.
+f1   (2m+1s) // Go right until 3rd (symbolic) argument OR blank square is found; if 3rd argument found, -> to the 1st argument; if blank square is found, go one to the right and call f2 with the same arguments.
 f2   (2m+1s) // If the square is blank, go one to the right and -> to the 2nd argument; if it contains the 3rd argument, -> to the 1st argument; if it is not blank and it does not contain the 3rd argument, go one to the right and call f1 with the same arguments.

 f1 and f2 are for internal use of f (that is, they're only called by f and no other function). f is called by 3arg e, pe, f', f'', 3arg re and cp.